Hell0Gitty/TempoRush/replit.md

 ## Overview

 Tempo Rush is a full-stack rhythm game built with React, TypeScript, and Express.
 The application features a 4-lane rhythm game where players hit keys (A, S, K, L) in time with falling notes.
-The frontend uses Canvas for game rendering, Zustand for state management, and Tailwind CSS with Radix UI components for styling.
+The game includes a comprehensive song selection system with multiple difficulty levels (Easy, Normal, Hard, Expert, Master) and features tracks by Laur.
+The frontend uses Canvas for game rendering with centered lanes and animated backgrounds, Zustand for state management, and Tailwind CSS with Radix UI components for styling.
 The backend provides a REST API foundation using Express with Drizzle ORM for database operations.

 ## User Preferences